 In overall size, the Grand Duchy of Reme technically rivals the entire holdings of the overking of Foere and exceeds that of the actual Kingdom of Foere by quite a bit.
 However, most of Reme remains wild, inhabited by nomadic Loreclans rather than agrarian settlements.
 With the exception of river valleys, Reme is almost entirely a vast grassland prairie poorly suited to farming.
 The Frontier in the northwest is only nominally under the jurisdiction of the Northmarches, for the reach of the duchess at Ironfell only barely extends into this region.
 In the west, permanent agricultural settlements have only recently begun to form in the Windreft following the resolution of civil wars that ravaged the Westmarches for the last several decades.
 The civilization of Reme is powerful, but the settled population is widely scattered in pockets and along the great rivers.

 Given the uneven settlement and great distances within the wild territories of Reme, the grand duchy has evolved into a number of marches providing for more local administration.
 Today, these are the Westmarches, the Northmarches, and Waymarch, in addition to the central lands held directly by the grand duke.
-The origin of power of the dukes of Reme are as Loreclannic chiefs, and their authority, developed over the course of millennia, extends to ancient Loreclannic boundaries rather than feudal grants of the land itself.
+The origin of the power of the dukes of Reme is as Loreclannic chiefs, and their authority, developed over the course of millennia, extends to ancient Loreclannic boundaries rather than feudal grants of the land itself.
 The distinction between Reme’s Loreclannic traditions versus Foere’s feudal law is nuanced, but it is a key factor in understanding the history and the nature of the Rhemish people.

 International customers may order this title in hardcover or paperback from the following: